 It is against this background that the “3rd World Symposium on Climate Change Adaptation” is being organised.
 The event is a joint initiative by the Federal University of Technology in Akure, Nigeria, Manchester Metropolitan University (UK), and the Research and Transfer Centre “Sustainable Development and Climate Change Management” of the Hamburg University of Applied Sciences (Germany), in cooperation with the International Climate Change Information Programme (ICCIP).
 The Symposium will be a truly interdisciplinary event, covering some of the key areas in the field of climate change adaptation.

 The “3rd World Symposium on Climate Change Adaptation” will be held in Akure, Nigeria.
 It will focus on “climate change adaptation to address poverty and ensure sustainable livelihoods”, and will contribute to the further development of this fast-growing field.

-Deadline for submission of abstracts: 20th January 2019
+- Deadline for submission of abstracts:10th April 2019

 Since the conference book is expected to be launched shortly after the event, the deadlines need to be followed.

 Delegates attending the “3rd World Symposium on Climate Change Adaptation” will come from a cross-sectoral range of areas, from both industrialised and developing countries.
 They are:

 - officials at city, regional and national level concerned with climate change

 - members of NGOs working with climate change

 - representatives from development agencies working with climate change adaptation and executing projects on the ground

 The participation of doctoral students is warmly encouraged and supervisors/advisers are kindly requested to facilitate their participation.
 The sort of international exposure and the rich content of this Symposium will be beneficial to their work, and their careers.